-- enable the participant to achieve an employment outcome. - 20.
-Specific post-employment services needed to assist an individual to retain, regain, or advance in employment. - 21.
+- 20. Specific post-employment services needed to assist an individual to retain, regain, or advance in employment. - 21.
 Other goods and services determined necessary for the participant to achieve an employment outcome.

 Restrictions

 The nature and scope of the services outlined are subject to the following restrictions: